Jaffer-sadiq/GitHub-Actions/Labfiles/Module-2-Action-Integration.md

     ![](../media/ex2-task2-step25.png)

-### Task 2: Using a third-party action to deploy a Docker container to a Azure platform.
+### Task 2: Using a third-party action to deploy a Docker container to a Azure platform (Read-Only).

 In this task, you will learn how to use a third-party action to deploy a Docker hub container to an Azure platform.
 This involves setting up the action, configuring it to work with your Docker container, and deploying it to Azure.